My dad wasted his whole life; please don’t waste yours.

 Because he was dissatisfied with his own life and his own choices, he took it out on others.
 He put them down to bring himself up… a temporary personality booster that only serves to harm them both in the long run.
 Rather than seeking to better himself, to challenge himself to find new things and explore his own desires, he chose to shoot down those of others.
 He loved scapegoats (e.g. If he couldn’t keep a happy marriage, why should gay people be allowed to?) and alienated himself from anyone who he perceived as different from him.
 (Newsflash: we’re all different, and that’s why we’re great.)

 Thanks to this hostility, he died alone, with nobody there to care.
 He sat around, collecting state-sponsored disability for his “chronic depression” that he never really had any interest in curing beyond popping any pills that some doctor was foolish enough to prescribe him.
 He wasn’t interested in working toward bettering his life.
 He’d suck down any cure-all peddled by the pharmaceutical industry, but he refused to analyze his inner demons and admit that his worldview was painfully flawed, close-minded, and obtuse.
 Therapists and those who actually sought to get to the root of the problem (versus simply masking the symptoms) were “idiots” who “didn’t know anything.”
-And the few times he did seek help, it was never a genuine search for peace… it was always a ploy to get just well enough so that either myself or my mom would be fooled into coming back into his life.
+And the few times he did seek help, it was never a genuine search for peace… it was always a ploy to get just well enough so that either myself or my mom would be tricked into coming back into his life.
 Of course, once he was getting help, he’d back out, calling all the folks at AA “losers” and thinking that he was somehow better than the rest of them.
 He was afraid to open himself up to criticism, because after all those years of accumulating enemies, the onslaught of truth in the honest feedback from those he’d wronged would be enough to guilt him to death.

 With all the time in the world and plenty of money to his name (including some of yours thanks to the social welfare systems he greedily and selfishly drained), he did nothing.
 He never left the house or tried to expand his horizons.
 He wasted away, withering into obscurity, rearing his ugly head every once in a while to try and infect others with his plague.
 But we were stronger, and smarter, and we refused to let him drag us down with him any more.